taurus-org/taurus/doc/source/tep/TEP16.md

   similar tools within the PR itself.

-- If the TEP includes some proposal of implementation in the form of code, the changes committed as part of the same PR (and reviewed with it).
+- If the TEP includes some proposal of implementation in the form of code, the changes should be committed as part of the same PR (and reviewed with it).

 - If the TEP reaches the ACCEPTED stage, the PR is merged (which, at the same time, will bring the source code implementation changes, if any).